 Izzy puts together a shopping list of the dos and don'ts of dating, giving sometimes hilarious and sometimes quite heart tugging descriptions of each date.
 There are some real toe curlers in there that made me incredibly pleased that my dating days are long over, and before the time of internet dating sites!

 The Serial Dater's Shopping List is a light hearted, easy read which will make you snort out loud.
 The characters are really well written, there are times you feel like you're a fly on the office wall and the dynamic between them really is well done.

 It's a fun, escapist read for fans of the Shopaholic series and Sex in the City.

 Morgen Bailey (Morgen with an E) is an author (of novels, short stories, writing and editing guides), freelance editor (for publishers and indie authors), writing tutor (in person and online), Writers’ Forum magazine ‘Competitive Edge’ columnist, blogger, speaker, and co-founder of Northants Authors.
 The former Chair of three writing groups, she has judged the H.E.
 Bates Short Story Competition, RONE, as well as the BBC Radio 2, BeaconLit, and Althorp Literary Festival children’s short story competitions.
 She also runs her own monthly 100-word competition.
 2018 events include talks and workshops at Troubador’s Self Publishing Conference speakers, workshops and panels at Delapre Book Festival, interviewing and workshops at BeaconLit, and NAWG Fest with her ‘Editing your Fiction’ weekend residential course.
 Morgen can be found on Twitter, Facebook, and many others.
 Her blog is http://morgenbailey.wordpress.com, and email address firstname.lastname@example.org.

-Many thanks to Bethan at ED PR for providing a copy in exchange for an honest review
+Many thanks to Sarah at BOTBS Publicity for providing me with a review copy in exchange for an honest review x